Geeksltd/Olive.Symptoms/README.md

              //         .Escalate(2.Days(), personId) ---> specific person
              //         .Escalate(2.Days(), "PersonRole") ---> any person with the specified role
              //         .Escalate(2.Days(), "PersonRole", workSpaceId) --> Any person with the specified role and assigned to a workSpace

+             // Note: Workspace (optional) is the ID of the project to which the warning relates.
          }
      }
 }